 - What leaders am I currently developing and what is the next step in their growth?
 Which one(s) are ready to be released?
 (Reflect on what this means for each person).

 - What specific steps can I take to develop confidence in those whom I have been developing, especially in those who I have or will soon release?

 Until next time, yours on the journey,

-In the next issue, we’ll look at how serving leaders release authority.
+In the next issue, we’ll look at how Paul developed his leadership pipeline by following them.